Torsion group: Mathematical logic

-which contains an infinite disjunction and is therefore inadmissible: First order logic permits quantifiers over one type and can't capture properties or subsets of that type.
+which contains an infinite disjunction and is therefore inadmissible: first order logic permits quantifiers over one type and cannot capture properties or subsets of that type.
 It is also not possible to get around this infinite disjunction by using an infinite set of axioms: the compactness theorem implies that no set of first-order formulae can characterize the periodic groups.

 Related notions

-The torsion subgroup of an abelian group A is the subgroup of A consisting of all elements that have finite order.
+The torsion subgroup of an abelian group A is the subgroup of A that consists of all elements that have finite order.
 A torsion abelian group is an abelian group in which every element has finite order.
 A torsion-free abelian group is an abelian group in which the identity element is the only element with finite order.